 Retention rate helps you determine when your audience get bored and ditches the video.
 This is one of the vital video metrics you should keep an eye on, the higher the retention rate the more you need to reconsider where you’re content is getting off-point.

 Your bounce rate is the percentage of people who stop watching within the opening ten seconds.

 Your CTR means the percentage of clicks on your video’s thumbnail when it appears in the suggestion column.

 Check our Competitive leaderboard to see our market intelligence powered by AI in action!

 This video metric measures the duration people spend watching your videos.
 The higher the rate, the more likely that your content is relevant to your target audience and you’re doing good!
 If it’s the other way around, try investing more into researching topics before you proceed in video production.

 8# Likeability, Shareability, and Interactivity rates

 Those are engagement video metrics.
 Smart video publishers invest more time measuring those rates.
 Those metrics determine how well your video resonated with your target audience.
-If it had an impact, it was effective and on point, they decide to interact with it in some way!

 9# Muted Views